Rackspace Ransomware Ruining Holiday Cheer

 Shouldn’t This Be Required?

-Cyber insurers are increasingly demanding that EDR solutions be in place to qualify for coverage, and certified testing be done that demonstrates resilience to these breaches.
-Hosting companies, MSPs and IT companies supporting rackspace services are now swamped to help clients, spending up to 8 hrs/client to help them to simply restore email services.
-These services are not being provided by Rachspace, but are Microsoft 365 instances being resold inside a Rackspace sales portal.
-Worse, it’s still not working properly for many, and the shit-show that is support has no handle on full recovery timelines, or if thats even possible.
+Cyber insurers are increasingly demanding that EDR solutions be in place to qualify for coverage.
+Certified, regular testing and tabletop exercises be performed that demonstrates resilience to these breaches.
+Hosting companies, MSPs and IT companies supporting Rackspace services are now swamped helping clients.
+They’re spending up to 8 hrs/client to help them to restore email services.
+These services are not being provided by Rackspace.
+These are Microsoft 365 instances being resold inside a Rackspace sales portal.
+Worse, it’s still not working properly for many.
+The shit-show that is support has no handle on full recovery timelines, or if thats even possible.

 Some Simple Takeaways;

-• Don’t Believe That Big Company Cloud Infrastructure is safe; Have a better strategy
+• Don’t Believe Big Company Cloud Infrastructure is safe; Have a better strategy

 • Do independent backups regularly, independent of these vendors